GasFurr/ProtOS/README.md

 **🔭 Future-First**

 *Why walk when you can teleport?
-UEFI-only, GRUB-powered foundation*
+No legacy baggage, robust GRUB-powered foundation*

 </div>